Jutta Rüdiger: Arrest and later life

 Rüdiger was arrested by American forces in 1945, and spent two and a half years in detention.
 Rüdiger was not charged with any specific offence, and was never brought to trial.
-Upon her release, she resumed her career as a paediatric psychologist in Düsseldorf.
-According to a recent historian, she remained "an unreconstructed Nazi".
+Upon her release, she resumed her career as a paediatric psychologist, in the areas of the educational guidance and industrial psychology, in Düsseldorf.
+She also maintained a membership of the Association of German Professional Psychologists.

+According to historian Michael Kater, she remained "an unreconstructed Nazi".
 In a 2000 interview she said: "National Socialism is not repeatable.
 One can take over only the values which we espoused: comradeship, readiness to support one another, bravery, self-discipline and not least honour and loyalty.
 Apart from these, each young person must find their way alone."

-From 1940 to 1991, she lived with her cooperator Hedy Böhmer.
+From 1940 to 1991, she lived in a lesbian relationship with her partner and cooperator Hedy Böhmer.
 She died in 2001 at Bad Reichenhall, Bavaria.